James Storm: Singles competition (2006–2008)

 At Lockdown, Storm and Chris Harris wrestled in a Steel Cage Blindfold match, which had negative reception, winning the Worst Match of the Year award by Wrestling Observer Newsletter.
-After the match, TNA booker Vince Russo apologized with Storm and Harris and gave them the opportunity to had another match to end their feud, which was a Texas Death match at Sacrifice.
+After the match, TNA booker Vince Russo apologized with Storm and Harris and gave them the opportunity to have another match to end their feud, which was a Texas Death match at Sacrifice.

 Storm was able to defeat Rhino at the Victory Road 2007 after hitting Rhino with a beer bottle.
 Their feud continued with Storm again defeating Rhino in a Bar Room Brawl at Hard Justice.
 For several weeks, Storm would be included in vignettes where he would try to find Rhino at local bars.
 Rhino then challenged Storm to a match at No Surrender.
 Rhino defeated Storm by pinfall after he gored Storm through a table.

 After Rhino was injured, Storm started a feud with Eric Young over who was the better drinker.
 Young won Storm's World Beer Drinking Championship (a title unrecognised by TNA, actually a WWE Championship toy belt decorated with beer bottles) and held it for two months before losing it back to Storm in a ladder match.
 Following this, Rhino made his return from injury and proceeded to deliver a Gore to Storm, challenging him to an Elevation X match.
 As the ladder match with Eric Young had demonstrated, Storm had a (kayfabe) fear of heights, a major disadvantage in Elevation-X. After teasing a walk-out Storm did in fact compete in the match and after attempting to hide inside of the scaffold structure, Storm ended up losing the match and falling through a table in the ring below.
 Following a couple of weeks off to (kayfabe) heal his injuries, Storm returned on the live March 27 episode of Impact! and attacked Sting with a beer bottle.
 On the April 4 episode of Impact!, Matt Morgan allowed Storm to join Team Tomko making it a five on four match (until Matt Morgan himself joined Team Cage).
 At Lockdown, Storm, along with Team Tomko lost their match against Team Cage.
 Storm was then announced as one of the "Egotistical Eight" to participate in the Deuces Wild Tournament, and he would have to team up with a random partner, who was later to be revealed as his bitter rival, Sting.
 Storm then faced Sting in a "No Disqualification" match that Sting won.
 At Sacrifice, Sting and Storm lost to Team 3D.